Dasonk/flydoc/README.md

     Title(myfunction) <- "My awesome function"
     Description(myfunction) <- "This function allows you to add two numbers together" Arguments(myfunction) <- c(x = "Numeric.
 First number to add", y = "Numeric.
-Second number to add") Examples(myfunction) <- "myfunction(1, 2)"
+Second number to add") Return(myfunction) <- "The sum of x and y" Details(myfunction) <- "You might need to study some arithmetic to understand this function" Examples(myfunction) <- "myfunction(1, 2)"
     # Will show the documentation just like a normal function
     fdHelp(myfunction)